BoykaFramework/boyka-framework/README.md

 - Join our [Discord server](https://discord.gg/dUg8K9DAsR) to discuss anything about the framework
 - Open a [new Discussion](https://github.com/BoykaFramework/boyka-framework/discussions/new) on GitHub to ask questions or to discuss ideas
-- Connect with me on [my Linktree](https://linktr.ee/BoykaFramework)
+- Connect with me on [my LinkFree links](https://linkfree.eddiehub.io/WasiqB)

 ## ⭐ Star History